VirajParab/cbh-take-home-project/Ticket_Breakdown.md

 Tasks:
 1: Add custom ID column as string to Agents table.

-2: Update API to add unique custom ID for agents for specific facility from facilities admin.
+2: Update API (create agent and update agent) to add unique custom ID for agents for specific facility from facilities admin.
+    - Given I am a facility admin
+    When I am registering or updating the agent in the system I should be able to create or update the agent with custom ID then the custom ID should get reflected in the agents table.

+Depends on  task: 1

 3: Update getShiftsByFacility to return agents custom ID in the agent metadata in the response.

+Depends on  task: 1,2

 4: Update the generateReport to include agent custom ID in the response PDF.

+Depends on  task: 1,2,3